![]() |

 LLM for Unity implements a super-fast similarity search functionality with a Retrieval-Augmented Generation (RAG) system.

-It is based on the LLM functionality, and the Approximate Nearest Neighbors (ANN) search from the usearch library.
+It is based on the LLM embeddings, and the Approximate Nearest Neighbors (ANN) search from the usearch library.

 Semantic search works as follows.